-- Improve opportunity to cross-sell and upsell products and services.
+- Improve the opportunity to cross-sell and upsell products and services.

 Knowledge Creation & Credentials

-Gravitas is an essential criterion used in the evaluation of products and services businesses and easily recognized in the company's business credentials.
-Credentials help companies validate and promote their knowledge and skills in both the market and technical domains and support the value of their brands.
+Gravitas is an essential criterion used to evaluate products and services businesses and easily recognized in the company’s business credentials.
+Credentials help companies validate and promote their knowledge and skills in both the market and technical domains and support their brands’ value.

-An essential component of a business's credentials is the articles, journals, and other content-supported documents authored by company employees.
-These publications support the professional level of thinking and generation of innovative new models and designs and theory that advances science, technology, and business management.
+An essential component of a business’s credentials is the articles, journals, and other content-supported documents authored by company employees.
+These publications support the professional level of thinking and the generation of innovative new models and designs, and theories that advance science, technology, and business management.

 Companies with recognized domain and technology professionals and specialists generally have more knowledge in tacit than explicit form.
 It behooves these organizations to provide incentives for their top talent to author and publish articles and other publications within their business, technology, and science community and trade and industry associations.

-The sales team, as a hands-on technique, should reference and highlight company-authored publications on their website and blog and postings on the top social media sites, with prospects that have comparable problematic and opportunistic business conditions.
-It would also be a benefit for sales associates to introduce select content authors into the presales cycle for collaborative discussions with the prospects.
+As a hands-on technique, the sales team should reference and highlight company-authored publications on their website and blog and postings on the top social media sites, with prospects that have comparable problematic and opportunistic business conditions.
+It would also benefit sales associates to introduce select content authors into the presales cycle for collaborative discussions with the prospects.